Mithil27360/UrbanFlow2/README.md

-# 🇮🇳 UrbanFlow2 - AI Logistics Optimization Platform : FRONTEND SIMULATION
+#  UrbanFlow2 - AI Logistics Optimization Platform : FRONTEND SIMULATION

+#  Working on backend intergration

 UrbanFlow2 is a functional prototype of an AI-powered logistics platform, designed for the Smart India Hackathon.
 It transforms India's complex supply chains from a reactive cost center into a predictive, strategic advantage using a hybrid AI approach.